Can an Organic Mattress Cover Prevent Bed Bugs (And How)?

 Bed bugs have flat, oval-shaped bodies about the size of an apple seed, reddish-brown coloration, and the ability to hide in tiny crevices of beds, furniture, and walls.

-They can enter your home through fabrics like clothing, rugs, luggage, or furniture.
-Once they're in, they are a challenge to get rid of.
+They enter your home through fabrics like clothing, rugs, luggage, or furniture.
+Once they gain entry, bed bugs become extremely difficult to eliminate.

 If you’re looking for signs of a bed bug infestation, here are some things to look out for.

-• Small black spots on mattresses, bed sheets, and other surfaces (these spots are usually bed bug droppings)
+• Small black spots on mattresses, bed sheets, and other surfaces are usually bed bug droppings

 • Shed skin left behind by molting bugs